Sujay-pv/whisprbill-showcase/README.md

 - Every merge to `main` triggers a GitHub Actions workflow
 - The workflow builds a Docker image and pushes it to **AWS ECR** tagged with the commit SHA
 - The EC2 instance pulls the new image and performs a rolling container restart
-- The frontend deploys automatically via **Vercel's Git integration** on push — no workflow needed
+- The frontend deploys automatically via **Vercel's Git integration** on push, no workflow needed

-This gives the backend a clean, reproducible build environment and makes rollbacks trivial — just redeploy a previous ECR image tag.
+This gives the backend a clean, reproducible build environment and makes rollbacks trivial, just redeploy a previous ECR image tag.

 ---

 ## Engineering Highlights

+These decisions reflect how the system is designed today, along with known tradeoffs and future improvements.

-These are specific technical decisions worth examining.
-Each has a dedicated writeup in [`/engineering-decisions`](./engineering-decisions/).
+Key technical decisions in WhisprBill.
+Detailed writeups will be available in  [`/engineering-decisions`](./engineering-decisions/).

 ---

-### 1. AI as a Parser, Never as Logic
+### 1. AI as a Parser, Not Business Logic

-**The problem:** LLMs are non-deterministic.
-In a financial application, you cannot let an AI decide tax rates, totals, or validation rules.
+**Problem:** LLMs are non-deterministic.
+In a financial system, they cannot be trusted to handle tax calculations, totals, or validation.

-**The decision:** The AI layer is strictly an **intent parser and entity extractor**.
-It receives user input (text, voice, or structured fields), classifies intent, and returns structured JSON.
-From that point, the backend handles everything deterministically — GST calculations, totals, discount logic, validation, and DB writes.
+**Decision:** The AI layer is used only for intent parsing and entity extraction.
+It converts user input into structured JSON.
+All financial logic - GST calculation, totals, validation, and persistence is handled by deterministic backend code.

-**The architecture:**
+**Flow:**

 ```
 User Input (text / voice / manual)
         │
         ▼
   ┌─────────────┐      ┌──────────────────┐     ┌──────────────────┐
-  │promptBuilder│───▶ │  Groq API        │───▶│responseGenerator │
+  │promptBuilder│───▶ │  Groq API         |───▶│responseGenerator │
   └─────────────┘      │  (aiInterpreter) │     └────────┬─────────┘
                        └──────────────────┘              │
                                                 Structured JSON
                                                         │
                                             ┌───────────▼────────────┐